We are still populating the content of this page, so check back often for new materials!

 Natural Resources Conservation Service California - USDA agency providing conservation services & assistance to all California private landowners, conservation districts, state & local governments, American Indian Nations & rural & urban citizens.

-University of California Drought Management – Housed in the Division of Agriculture & Natural Resources at UC, this website provides tools & strategies for maximizing irrigation water efficiency.
+University of California Drought Management – Housed in the Division of Agriculture & Natural Resources at UC, this website provides tools & strategies for managing drought.

 University of California Vegetable Research & Information Center – VRIC's mission is to foster appropriate research, collect & disseminate information relevant to consumers, growers & processors in the California vegetable industry & to continue its role as a leader & nationally-recognized source of research & information in support of the vegetable industry.